NorthernWidget/Project-Margay/README.md

 Mechanized assembly by a professional circuit-board assembly house, which is available in many parts of the world, may be preferred due to the complexity of this data logger board.

->> @awickert: I copy and pasted the same bit from the Resnik readme, let me (Josh) know if anything should be more specific/changed here - could also start work on that assembly guide mentioned in the Resnik readme comment after the Margay readme is more put together

 ## Programming

 ### Downloading and installing the Arduino IDE